itsjunetime/smserver_receiver/README.md

  - websocket-client -- `pip3 install websocket-client`
  - urllib3 -- `pip3 install urllib3`

-The variables in lines 32 through 63 are the ones that would need to be changed for each inidividual's needs.
+The variables in lines 28 through 62 are the ones that would need to be changed for each inidividual's needs.
 The only one that you should need to set is 'ip', and the rest should be able to be left as they are preset, and allow everything to work perfectly.
 Look at the comment above each variable to see what it does, and whether or not you should bother changing it.

 To use this, you have to host a server with my [iPhone hosting app](https://github.com/iandwelker/smserver).
 It is now publicly available; read the README on the attached repo to install it manually or download it from [Twickd Repo](repo.twickd.com)

-This mostly supports windows.
+This totally supports GNU/Linux & MacOS, and mostly supports windows.
 Everything should work fine, except for persistence.
 On Mac & Linux, when changing a variable in-app, the script file is edited to set the new value, using `sed`.
 However, as Windows does not have coreutils (and I couldn't get this to work with vanilla python), it does not currently support persistent settings.

 ## To run

 1. First, get a copy of the [iOS Version of SMServer](https://github.com/iandwelker/smserver) and start that running.
-2. Set your host device's private ip address in the 'ip' variable of the settings dictionary in main.py
+2. (Optional) Set your host device's private ip address in the 'ip' variable of the settings dictionary in main.py
-3. Navigate to the folder where main.py resides, and run `python3 ./main.py`,
+3. Navigate to the folder where main.py resides, and, if you set the host device's ip address in step 2, run `python3 ./main.py` Else, run `python3 ./main.py --ip <host device IP>`

 If you have issues with that, check to make sure that you've installed all of the above listed dependencies (just install them with pip3, e.g. `pip3 install curses`).
 If you're still having issues, continue to 'debugging' down below.